Semistandard Tableaux for Demazure Characters (Key Polynomials) and Their Atoms: Appendix: Interface with representation theory

-Several authors have developed the notions of left and right keys for representations of semisimple Lie and Kac-Moody algebras; one recent version is stated within the alcove model of Lenart and Postnikov \cite{Le2}.
+The notions of right and left keys of a semistandard tableau are related to the lifting criterion of Lakshmibai, Musili, and Seshadri for standard monomials in Type A. See Section 3 of \cite{RS2} and Section 12.8 of \cite{LB}.
+The notions of right and left keys have been generalized to analogous constructions for all semisimple Lie algebras and Kac-Moody algebras: The right (left) keys are the initial (final) directions of Littelman's Lakshmibai-Seshadri paths.
+See Lenart's Remark 5.3 in \cite{Le2} for the details in the general Lenart-Postnikov alcove path model or Proposition 3.4.3 of \cite{Fer} for Type A. The left key plays a role for ``opposite Demazure'' modules that is analogous to the role played by the right key for Demazure modules.
+The generating procedure on p.
+281 of \cite{Le1} produces the ``Demazure crystal graph'' whose vertices are the tableaux in $\mathcal{D}_\lambda(\pi).$

-\textbf{Acknowledgments.} The first author thanks Soichi Okada and Masao Ishikawa for organizing the August 2012 RIMS conference on Young tableaux; Alain Lascoux's remarks there inspired the results of this paper (apart from Theorem 8.1).
-We thank him for further helpful communications, and Shrawan Kumar, David Lax, and Joseph Seaborn for various remarks.
+\textbf{Acknowledgments.} The first author thanks Soichi Okada and Masao Ishikawa for organizing the August 2012 RIMS conference on Young tableaux.
+Alain Lascoux's remarks there inspired the results of this paper beyond Theorem 8.1, which had appeared in \cite{Wi1}.
+He kindly sent us several helpful messages in the months following the conference, as we were writing this paper.
+We thank Shrawan Kumar, David Lax, and Joseph Seaborn for various remarks.
+We also thank the two referees for their helpful thorough reports, one of which supplied the missing restriction ``$\pi \in S_n^\lambda$'' for Theorem 3.2 and Corollaries 10.4 and 10.6.